PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 # A more advanced command with increased verbosity for "try2"
 powershell -ExecutionPolicy RemoteSigned .\Trace-PlayFabMultiplayer.ps1 try2 -Verbosity Verbose

-# Another  advanced command with normal verbosity and a pakcet capture
+# Another advanced command with normal verbosity and a packet capture
 powershell -ExecutionPolicy RemoteSigned .\Trace-PlayFabMultiplayer.ps1 try3 -IncludePackets
 ```
 - Run your game and get into the state to reproduce the issue